How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 You must prove electrical safety for any electrical equipment imported and sold in Australia.
 All electrical products must follow the general electrical safety standard AS/NZS 3820, regardless of their intended purpose.

-The EESS and the AMCA rules mandate that electrical and electronic consumer products include the RCM (Regulatory Compliance Mark), certifying that the products are compatible with the relevant regulations when imported and sold in Australia.
+The EESS and the AMCA rules require that electrical and electronic consumer products include the RCM (Regulatory Compliance Mark), certifying that the products comply with the relevant regulations when imported and sold in Australia.

 The AS/NZS 4417 standard specifies the criteria for electrical equipment labeling, which include the following:

-The label should be written in English and easy to read.
+The label should be written in English and be readable.
 It should also be securely attached to the product and its packaging.

 The Regulatory Compliance Mark (RCM) must have a height of at least 3 millimeters.